fivefourtwofive/reinforced-buddy/.junie/guidelines.md

 If someone opens this url (https://random-subdomain.port-buddy.com) in the browser, he will see the web-app which is running on the user's local machine.
 Technically, any http request or websocket connection to the url (https://random-subdomain.port-buddy.com) will be proxied through client application `port-buddy` to the user's web-app running at localhost:3000.

-TCP example: user wants to open connection to the database which is running in private network to public network and share it to someone.
+TCP example: user wants to open a connection to the database which is running in a private network to public network and share it to someone.
 For instance, user has postgresql db running on localhost:5432.
 User run command `port-buddy tcp 5432`.
 Console output: `tcp localhost:5432 exposed to: tcp-proxy-3.port-buddy.com:43452`, where port 43452 is dynamically assigned based on port availability.
-Then someone could connect to user's database using database client by specifying host=random-subdomain.port-buddy.com and port=43452.
+Then someone could connect to a user's database using a database client by specifying host=random-subdomain.port-buddy.com and port=43452.

-User must be authenticated and have active subscription.
+User must be authenticated and have an active subscription.
 User could log into the system using Google or GitHub account.
 For authentication OAuth2 protocol with JWT tokens is used,
 To authenticate CLI client, user should generate API token in his account and then run command `port-buddy init {API_TOKEN}`, where {API_TOKEN} - is a placeholder for generated API token.

-Resources provided to user are limited based on subscription plan.
+Resources provided to user are limited based on a subscription plan.
-There are 3 subscription plans:
+There are two subscription plans:
-* basic
+* Hobby
-* individual
+* Developer

-* professional
+`Hobby` plan includes:

-`basic` plan allows:
+* HTTP traffic
-* http connections only
+* 2 static subdomains
-* up to 3Gb traffic per day
+* HTTP requests logging
-* cost: 5$
+* Number of concurrent tunnels: 2

-`individual` plan allows:
+* Tunnel lifetime: 1 hour
-* everything in basic plan
+* Cost: $0

-* tcp connections
+`Developer` plan includes:
-* up to 6Gb traffic per day
+* Everything in the Hobby plan
-* cost: 10$
+* TCP traffic

-`professional` plan allows:
+* Number of concurrent tunnels: 10
-* everything in individual plan
+* Tunnel lifetime: unlimited
-* tcp connections
+* 10 static subdomains
-* up to 20Gb traffic per day
+* 1 custom domain
-* cost: 20$
+* Cost: $10

 ## Technical details: